Beneficial interest AvH: 78.75%

-The vigorous growth at Delen Private Bank, where the assets under management increased from 22,808 million euros (2014) to 25,555 million euros (2015), is the result of a positive impact of the increasing value of the client assets under management and of a record organic net growth in terms of both existing and new private clients.
+The vigorous growth at Delen Private Bank, where the assets under management increased from 25,555 million euros (2015) to 27,383 million euros (2016), is the result of a positive impact of the increasing value of the assets and of a strong organic net growth in terms of both existing and new private clients.
 The constant inflow of assets, to which all Belgian branches contribute, testifies to the confidence that clients have in Delen Private Bank, and confirms its prominent position in discretionary asset management in Belgium.
 In the first half of the year, the inflow of assets had decreased slightly in relation to the record level of 2015 due to difficult market conditions, but in the second half of 2016 the inflow had fully recovered.
 The prudent investment strategy continues to prove its added value.
 In 2016, Delen Private Bank realized better returns for its clients than the industry average (with similar risk profile).

-The consolidated equity of Delen Investments stood at 582.6 million euros as at December 31, 2015 (compared with 517.4 million euros as at December 31, 2014), and already takes into account the option of the JM Finn & Co management to sell the remaining shares (valued at 39.6 million euros) to the Delen Investments group in the future.
-The group’s Core Tier1 capital (taking into account the intangible assets of 246.9 million euros, of which 51.6 million euros is from clients of JM Finn & Co and 7 million euros from clients of Oyens & Van Eeghen) amounted to 284.9 million euros at the year-end (compared with 237.9 million euros at year-end 2014).
-The Delen Investments group is more than adequately capitalized and amply satisfies the Basel II and Basel III criteria with respect to equity.
-The Core Tier1 capital ratio of 26.0% is well above the industry average and takes into account the long-term commitment to buy out minority shareholders in JM Finn & Co.
+The consolidated equity of Delen Investments stood at 621.2 million euros as at December 31, 2016 (compared with 582.6 million euros as at December 31, 2015).
+It already takes into account the option of the JM Finn & Co management to sell the remaining shares (valued at 25.0 million euros) to the Delen Investments group in the future.
+The group’s Core Tier1 capital (taking into account the intangible assets of 241.0 million euros, of which 50.7 million euros from clients of JM Finn & Co and 7.2 million euros from clients of Oyens & Van Eeghen) amounted to 377.3 million euros at the year-end (compared with 284.9 million euros at year-end 2015).
+The Delen Investments group is more than adequately capitalized and amply satisfies the Basel III criteria with respect to equity.
+The Core Tier1 capital ratio of 30.9% is well above the industry average and takes into account the long-term commitment to buy out minority shareholders in JM Finn & Co.
 Delen Investments has a sound and easily understood balance sheet.
 Cash and cash equivalents continue to be invested conservatively with the National Bank of Belgium, in high-quality government bonds (no PIIGS exposure), in short-term deposits with highly respected banks or in high-quality short-term commercial paper from blue-chip companies.
 The impact of the Basel III requirements is limited for Delen Investments, as its capital consists exclusively of Core Tier1 capital, its portfolio is invested conservatively, and the group’s ratios already exceed the present and future requirements by a comfortable margin.
-The return on (average) equity was a highly satisfactory 16.8%.
+The return on (average) equity was a highly satisfactory 14.6%.

 Delen Private Bank

-Through its offices, Bank J.Van Breda & C° again contributed substantially to the result of Delen Private Bank.
-At December 31, 2015, Delen Private Bank was managing 4,236 million euros for clients introduced through the network of Bank J.Van Breda & C°.
-In addition, Delen Private Bank takes care of the securities administration for Bank J.Van Breda & C° (750 million euros).
-Bank J.Van Breda & C° thus represents approximately 19.5% of the total assets managed by Delen Private Bank.
+Through its branches, Bank J.Van Breda & C° again contributed substantially to the result of Delen Private Bank.
+At December 31, 2016, Delen Private Bank was managing 4,737 million euros for clients introduced through the network of Bank J.Van Breda & C°.
+In addition, Delen Private Bank takes care of the securities administration for Bank J.Van Breda & C° (865 million euros).
+Bank J.Van Breda & C° thus represents approximately 20.1% of the total assets managed by Delen Private Bank.

 JM Finn & Co

-The acquisition of 73.49% of the London-based asset manager JM Finn & Co Ltd in 2011 was an important step for the Delen Investments group.
+The acquisition of 73.49% of the London-based asset manager JM Finn & Co in 2011 was an important step for the Delen Investments group.
 In 2016, Delen Investments bought 6.52% from the minority shareholders in order to increase its direct shareholding to 80.1%.
-At year-end 2015, JM Finn & Co had 10,758 million euros (7,929 million £) assets under management, of which 66% under discretionary management.
-The increase in assets under management and in the share of discretionary management in relation to year-end 2014 confirms JM Finn & Co is a healthy firm with growth potential.
+At year-end 2016, JM Finn & Co had 9,730 million euros (8,331 million £) assets under management, of which 71% under discretionary management.
+The increase in assets under management and in the share of discretionary management confirms JM Finn & Co as a healthy firm with growth potential.
 JM Finn & Co’s position in the UK onshore asset management market, combined with the skill and experience of Delen Private Bank, should enable JM Finn & Co to continue expanding and to become a prominent player in the British asset management market.

 Oyens & Van Eeghen

-In the summer of 2015, Delen Private Bank reached an agreement with the shareholders and management of Oyens & Van Eeghen on the acquisition of all the shares of one of the Netherlands’ oldest independent financial institutions.
-The transaction was approved in December by the regulatory authorities in the Netherlands and Belgium.
-In this way, Delen Private Bank strengthens its position in the Benelux area.
+In 2015, Delen Private Bank acquired all the shares of Oyens & Van Eeghen, one of the Netherlands’ oldest independent financial institutions, founded in 1797.
+In this way, Delen Private Bank strengthened its position in the Benelux area.
+At year-end 2016, Oyens & Van Eeghen had 657 million euros worth of assets under management for private clients, of which 94% under discretionary management.
+Oyens & Van Eeghen also manages 667 million euros for local authorities under fixedterm mandates.
 Over the past few years, Oyens & Van Eeghen has increasingly and successfully focused on the segment of specialized asset management and fiduciary advice for private clients and institutional parties.
-At year-end 2015, Oyens & Van Eeghen had 572 million euros worth of assets under management for private clients, of which 93% under discretionary management.
-Oyens & Van Eeghen also manages 680 million euros for local authorities under fixed-term mandates.
-Its fiduciary activities comprise another 1.8 billion euros worth of assets under management, mainly for institutional clients.
-The position of Oyens & Van Eeghen is a high-quality platform on which to develop the Delen model in the Dutch onshore asset management market.
+Oyens & Van Eeghen provides a high-quality platform on which to develop the Delen model in the Dutch onshore asset management market.

 Delen Private Bank stands by its philosophy of prudent investment and is confident that this approach will continue to make the difference in the long term.
 Delen Private Bank (Belgium, Luxembourg and Switzerland), JM Finn & Co (United Kingdom) and Oyens & Van Eeghen (the Netherlands) will continue to dedicate their efforts to attract new capital, with a focus on regions where their brand recognition is on the rise.
-The new employees who joined in 2015 to support the growth will contribute to these efforts.
-Delen Private Bank enters 2016 with caution, as low commodity prices will continue to frustrate the emerging markets, as will the tightened monetary policy in the USA.
-The bank will endeavour to make the most of these new market conditions and to keep track of developments in order to ensure the long-term protection and profitability of its clients’ assets.
+Delen Private Bank enters 2017 with a healthy dose of cautious optimism.
+Delen Private Bank will endeavour to make the most of the new market conditions and to keep track of developments in order to ensure the long-term protection and profitability of its clients’ assets.